Scanning Directly from a Scanner to an E-mail Address

 Apart from scanning to their own inboxes, users may also wish to scan directly from the scanner to somebody else via e-mail, by typing in the address on the scanner console, or selecting it if an address book of partners or customers has been programmed into the scanner.
 In addition to many of the drawbacks listed above, this introduces additional problems:

-- Depending on the configuration, transmission of scans to recipients outside the company by e-mail may be even more unreliable on a technical level than sending within, due to protocol requirements and junk filtering by the recipients' mail servers.
+- Depending on the configuration, transmission of scans to recipients outside the company by e-mail may be even more unreliable on a technical level than sending within, due to varying and unknown protocol requirements and junk filtering by the recipients' mail servers.

 - The "From" header on the e-mail message sent by the scanner will not show the user's name or address.
 It will show the scanner's address or a dummy address.
 If the recipient replies to the message, it will either be undeliverable, or go to the IT department.